 |Oculus Spatializer for Unreal - Plugin integrated with Unreal Engine||Oculus Spatializer for Unreal Engine 4|

 |Oculus Lipsync for Unreal||Oculus Lipsync for Unreal Engine|

-UE4 offers built-in HRTF-spatialization only spatialization for Rift with and limited support for Oculus Go.
+UE4 offers built-in HRTF-spatialization only spatialization for Rift.
 For an example implementation, see AmbientSound Spatialize in the Unreal Audio Content Example.

 Note that when Unreal PC (Rift) applications are launched, if the OculusVR plugin is enabled and the Oculus VR Runtime Service is installed, then the application will automatically override the default Windows graphics and audio devices and target the Rift.
 The Oculus VR Runtime Service is installed with the Oculus app.

 |Oculus Audio Spatializer Plugin for Wwise||Spatializer for Audiokinetic Wwise|

 The following image shows an example of Wwise.